Nymphing For Steelhead: The 3 Most Effective Methods

 Best Indicator For Steelhead Fishing

-The indicator that you use for either of these steelhead nymphing methods makes a difference.
+The indicator that you use for these steelhead nymphing methods makes a difference.
 There are a bunch of indicators on the market and most are crap.
-It’s not that these crappy indicators don’t float well, or cast well, it’s just that I use my indicators for more than just strike detection.

 A good strike indicator will help you control your speed, improve your leader angles, help you know where your fly is during the drift and it will help improve your strike detection.